Affiliate links on Android Authority may earn us a commission. Learn more.

 The Samsung Galaxy SmartTag is best for Samsung fans

 For anyone with a Samsung smartphone, Samsung’s own Galaxy SmartTag is by far the best choice.
 Much like Apple’s option, it’s tightly integrated with the company’s ecosystem, which makes the experience seamless for Galaxy owners, but locks everyone else out of the fun.
-It’s also only compatible with Samsung’s SmartThings, so if you’ve already bought into other smart home tech you’ll want to look elsewhere.
+It’s also only compatible with Samsung’s SmartThings, so if you’ve already bought into other smart home tech, you’ll want to look elsewhere.

 With that out of the way, we really enjoyed using the Galaxy SmartTag.
 We found it small and easy to toss in a pocket, and the minimalist design and colors don’t clash with most modern devices.
-At 13g it isn’t the smallest on the market, but some of that size is to accommodate the standard CR2032 coin cell battery, which is easy to replace once depleted.
+At 13g, it isn’t the smallest on the market, but some of that size is to accommodate the standard CR2032 coin cell battery, which is easy to replace once depleted.
 A single battery will last for months, and they’re cheap and easy to find in most stores.

 The biggest benefit of the Galaxy SmartTag is Samsung’s oversized footprint in the industry.
 Like AirTags, SmartTags are tracked by every compatible Samsung phone nearby, and with Samsung remaining the leading smartphone OEM worldwide, that will maximize your chances of finding a lost device.

 Smart home integration is another unique feature we liked about the SmartTag.
 Each tracker has a button that can be programmed to perform simple tasks at home, such as turning on a light or sending a text message.
 You can program two functions with this one: one for a short press and one for a long press.
-However, this only works with devices that are compatible with Samsung’s SmartThings platform.
+However, this only works with devices compatible with Samsung’s SmartThings platform.

 What makes it stand out